Sweetsuro/JF-Studios/README.md

 Features (Key Presses)
 -----------
-Key		Description
+Up

-Up		Scrolls up tracks to see any tracks hidden after scrolling
+* Scrolls up tracks to see any tracks hidden after scrolling down.
-		down.
 This key will not work if the top most track is visible.

+Down
-Down		Scrolls down tracks to see any tracks that are hidden by the
+* Scrolls down tracks to see any tracks that are hidden by the volume balancer.
-		volume balancer.
 Once the bottom most track is visible, this key will not work.

+Left
-Left		Scrolls backwards in time by half a second.
-Capped at the start
-		position, or 00:00:00.
+* Scrolls backwards in time by half a second.
+Capped at the start position, or 00:00:00.

+Right
-Right		Scrolls forward in time by half a second.
+* Scrolls forward in time by half a second.

 Features (UI)